 If you’re counting calories, that’s no reason to exclude avocados from your diet, just use them judiciously.
 For example:

 • Spread a bit of mashed avocado on a sandwich in place of mayo (avocado calories are better than those from mayonnaise).

 • Chop and sprinkle avocado on top of a bean soup.

-• Add to tofu and spices and blend to make a delicious, creamy dressing
+• Add to tofu with spices and blend to make a deliciously creamy dressing